Blockchain-Alchemy/Metaverse-Anti-Cheat/README.md

 https://app.gitbook.com/o/aTWt2obfN1vNq08b4M9B/s/jqAvpLnkm8KsKyP709L8/

 ### Concept
 Metaverse Anti-Cheat addresses the most common vulnerabilities in blockchain gaming.
-It secures the vulnarbility of JS injection, where an attacker will send get between the game and web layer to spoof win scenarios.
+It secures the vulnarbility of JS injection, where an attacker will  get between the game and web layer to spoof win scenarios.

 ### UI and UX